 This is especially true for modern gaming groups.
 Campaigns happen on voice calls.
 Rules lookups happen mid-commute.
 Quick encounter ideas get tested between sessions.
 A good dice roller supports that kind of fluid play by handling standard die types, multiple dice at once, flat modifiers, and visible individual results.
-You do not just need a final total.
+You often need more than a final total.
 You often need to know the underlying rolls that produced it.

 The calculator also removes friction when you are doing repeated checks.
 Rolling a handful of d6s for damage, testing a d20 against different modifiers, or comparing average outcomes across several attempts becomes much easier when the tool keeps the format consistent.
 You get the convenience of a digital interface without losing the familiar logic of tabletop dice notation and result breakdowns.